jvm-comp47360/bus-me/ReadMe/ReadMe_user.md

 </p>

 - **Weather Forecast**
 The weather bar will show on the right top of the map before prediction.
-It's current weather of Dublin.
-Users can take it as a suggestion for bus journey.
+This shows the current weather in Dublin.
+Users can take this information into account when planning their bus journey.
 <p align="center">
 <img src="image/weather.png" width="400px">
 </p>

-- **Stop on Map**
+- **Stops on Map**
 All the stops in Dublin will show on the map.
-It's not only a simple view of their postion, but some functions are realized with the stop icon.
-Once click any stop icon on the map, there will a pop-up show the the stop informations which include its name, lists of line that passing it and two buttons which can choose as a start or finish stop.
-In addition, in the single mode, by the click of any line in the list, users can autmatically jump to that line.
+This is not just to show the location of the stops - clicking on a given marker will give the user another way to interact with the application.
+Once any stop icon on the map is clicked, there will a pop-up show the the stop information which include its name, a list of lines that pass it and two buttons which can choose as a start or finish stop.
+In addition, in the single mode, by the click of any line in the list, users can automatically jump to that line.
 <p align="center">
 <img src="image/stop_on_map.png" width="400px">
 </p>